 Whether you are liable for your spouse's debts depends on whether you live in a community property or equitable distribution state.

-If you file for bankruptcy too soon after receiving a previous bankruptcy discharge, you won’t receive another bankruptcy discharge.
-Learn how often you can file for bankruptcy and wipe out your debts.
+If you file for bankruptcy too soon after receiving a previous bankruptcy discharge, you won’t receive another one.
+Learn how often you can file for bankruptcy and eliminate qualifying debts.

-The circumstances surrounding your bankruptcy can affect your chances of joining the military as well as your security clearance.
+Although taking steps to remedy financial issues can be positive, the circumstances surrounding your bankruptcy can affect your chances of joining the military and receiving a security clearance.

 Watch out for cross-collateralization with credit union accounts in bankruptcy -- debts you think are unsecured might be secured.